 Deception in cybersecurity has come a long way from the early days of the traditional honeypot.
+We’re currently at 3rd generation deception technology.
 Recent advances in virtualisation technology and the changing face of modern attacks have led to a rapidly maturing set of deception capabilities that organisations must adopt to see value from deception systems.

-When you look at the available technology, there are three clear-cut generations of capability maturity.
+When you look at the available deception solutions, there are three clear-cut generations of capability maturity.
 Here’s how they break down:

 1st Generation Deception – The Early Days of Active Defence

 Epitomised by the traditional honeypot.
 This was where much of the early work on building deception platforms began.
 Much of the available technology is open-source, and has primarily been developed as academic research projects.
 They are usually emulation based, with basic logging capabilities.
 Unfortunately, most of these projects are now abandonware as the primary developers have moved on.
 They’re easy to fingerprint and often have well-known security vulnerabilities.
 That said, they are quick to setup and play with, and are great for dipping one’s feet into deception or helping to build a business case.